gtkovacheff/Churn-Prediction/README.md

 # Churn-Prediction
-Develop machine learning algorithm to capture the churners
+Develop machine learning algorithm that is able to capture future churners.